Dr Nicola Reimann

-Nicola is a contributor to the 'Degree Standards' Project (https://www.heacademy.ac.uk/hefce-degree-standards) which focuses on the UK external examining system.
+Nicola also contributes to the 'Degree Standards' Project (https://www.heacademy.ac.uk/hefce-degree-standards) which focuses on the UK external examining system.
 The project is working with a range of higher education providers to design and pilot generic professional development for external examiners and explores different forms of calibration exercises with subject associations and Professional, Statutory and Regulatory Bodies (PSRBs).
-It has been contracted by the Higher Education Funding Council for England (HEFCE) and is managed by the Higher Education Academy (HEA).
+It is funded by the Office for Students and is managed by Advance HE (formerly the Higher Education Academy).

 Information for prospective doctoral research student supervisions